ys-0212/Sentinel_Vision/README.md

 ### API Key Setup

-1. Visit [thehive.ai](https://thehive.ai) and create an account
+1. Visit [deepai.org](https://deepai.org) and create an account
-2. Navigate to your API settings
+2. Navigate to your profile settings
 3. Copy your API key
 4. In the app, click the "Settings" button in the header
 5. Paste your API key in the configuration section